Will Benson Player Props: Reds vs. Braves

 Will Benson At The Plate

-- Benson is hitting .256 with a double, two triples, two home runs and 15 walks.
+- Benson is batting .266 with a double, two triples, three home runs and 15 walks.

-- In 44.8% of his 29 games this season, Benson has picked up at least one hit.
-He's also had four multi-hit games.

-- Benson has driven in a run in three games this year (10.3%), including two games with multiple runs batted in.
+- Benson has driven in a run in four games this season (13.3%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.